Last updated on March 2, 2016 to add the B&O H6 (2nd generation).

 - Anything that requires a separate amp.

+I listened to what you probably think is terrible music, but it’s well-recorded, it spans a wide range of tones and recording types, and I know the details extremely well.
 I then had my wife listen to the same headphones without telling her my thoughts, and she came to almost all of the same conclusions, so I know that either I’m not nuts or both of us are.

 Sound quality ranking

 Many people prefer a warm, “laid-back” tone that lacks some midrange presence, most upper treble response, and the fine detail that good treble response brings.
 This avoids the harshness that unrefined midrange and treble can bring on inexpensive headphones, so the sound is less fatiguing after long periods.
 But it’s like adding milk to coffee: the lost vocal strength and treble detail also make good recordings more dull and forgettable.

 The other end of the preference spectrum is detail, clarity, and an “airy” feel that great treble can bring, and more energy in vocals that a strong midrange can bring.
 Great treble is my preferred style, and it’s what makes people say, “Wow!
 That’s so clear!”
 The downside is that it’s hard to get that right without sounding harsh or tinny.